UPPMAX/programming_formalisms/docs/social_coding/social_coding.md

     - **R**eusable
         - Is there a license allowing others to re-use?

-!!! info "See also"

-    - We will talk about this the last day!

-## Licensing
+## Discussion in groups

-!!! info "See also"

-    - We will talk about this the last day!

-## Question 1: Why would I want to share my scripts/code/data?
+### Question 1: Why would I want to share my scripts/code/data?

 - A: Easier to find and reproduce (scientific reproducibility)
 - B: More trustworthy: others can verify correctness and find and report bugs